webpagepro/react-inbox/README.md

 And will appear bold

 <b>Deleting Messages</b><br>
-Users is able to delete selected messages:
+User is able to delete selected messages:

 When a user selects messages<br>
 And presses "Delete" (the Trash icon)<br>